 Lety and her husband, Joe, now work together as a local residential and commercial real estate team.
 Lety is passionate about being involved in the community and giving back, and she and her family of six now consider the Tri-Cities their home.

 In her free time, Lety loves to volunteer for various organizations, including 2nd Harvest, Union Gospel Mission, Habitat for Humanity, and local high schools.
-She is also a board member for the Workforce Development Council and the Girl Scouts of Eastern Washington.
 Lety’s dedication to her community and her passion for helping others are qualities that make her a valuable asset to any organization.

 Treasurer: Stacie Anderson